Professional Learning Toolkits

 Available now to access and download

-An Introduction to RRCNA Professional Learning Toolkits
+An Introduction to RRCNA Professional Learning Toolkits (PDF)

 This two-page introduction provides background on the toolkits, guides leaders in setting priorities and expectations, and describes the resources and how to use them.

-Toolkit #1 Assessing and Monitoring Children’s Literacy Behavior
+Toolkit #1 Assessing and Monitoring Children’s Literacy Behavior (PDF)

-Toolkit #2 Literacy Teaching and Learning
+Toolkit #2 Literacy Teaching and Learning (PDF)

-Guiding Principle: All classroom literacy and intervention initiatives involve children in active, constructive learning during the process of reading and writing continuous texts.
+All classroom literacy and intervention initiatives involve children in active, constructive learning during the process of reading and writing continuous texts.

-Toolkit #3 Text Reading and Comprehension
+Toolkit #3 Text Reading and Comprehension (PDF)

 Because of the comprehensive nature of this topic, this toolkit differs from others in this library; it is divided into units that identify available resources for six topic areas: determining an instructional reading level, selecting the right texts, introducing texts, building understanding, phrasing in fluent reading, and general instructional support.
-The toolkit is appropriate for classroom teachers, coaches, interventionists, literacy specialists, and administrators.